KJTV-TV

 KJTV-TV (channel 34) is a television station in Lubbock, Texas, United States, affiliated with the Fox network.
 It is owned by SagamoreHill Broadcasting alongside Wolfforth-licensed low-power, Class A news-formatted independent station KJTV-CD (channel 32).
-SagamoreHill maintains a shared services agreement (SSA) with Gray Television, owner of NBC affiliate KCBD (channel 11) and Wolfforth-licensed CW+ affiliate KLCW-TV (channel 22), for the provision of certain services.
+SagamoreHill maintains a shared services agreement (SSA) with Gray Media, owner of NBC affiliate KCBD (channel 11) and Wolfforth-licensed CW+ affiliate KLCW-TV (channel 22), for the provision of certain services.
 KJTV-TV is also sister to four other low-power stations owned by Gray—MyNetworkTV affiliate KMYL-LD (channel 14), Snyder-licensed Heroes & Icons affiliate KABI-LD (channel 42), Class A Telemundo affiliate KXTQ-CD (channel 46), and MeTV affiliate KLBB-LD (channel 48).
-The stations share studios at 98th Street and University Avenue in south Lubbock, where KJTV-TV's transmitter is also located.
+The stations share studios at 98th Street and University Avenue in south Lubbock; KJTV-TV's transmitter is located near the interchange of I-27 and Slaton Highway.

 KJTV-TV was a charter Fox affiliate, having broadcast the network since its launch on October 9, 1986.
 It was also the flagship television property of locally owned Ramar Communications until late 2020 (see below).

 History

 Channel 34 first appeared in 1967 as KKBC-TV, owned by the KB Company (Chester and Clarance Kissell), operating from a control room and transmitter at the tallest downtown building.
 It had approximately 25 kilowatts of visual power from an antenna about 320 ft above average terrain.
 The station signed on with a few films, some NBC and CBS programs declined by KCBD and KLBK-TV, and The Mike Douglas Show.
 Local engineer Alvie Ivey built the facility from used equipment gathered from stations in the region.

 Soon after channel 34 signed on, a station on channel 28 signed on with much better facilities.
-KSEL-TV (now ABC affiliate KAMC) had 2 megawatts of power, an 875 ft tower located in south Lubbock near other station's towers, and had support from sister stations KSEL-AM 950 (now KJTV-AM) and KSEL-FM 93.7 (now KLBB-FM) (both of which, ironically, are today sister stations to KJTV-TV).
+KSEL-TV (now ABC affiliate KAMC) had 2 megawatts of power, an 875 ft tower located in south Lubbock near other station's towers, and had support from sister stations KSEL (950 AM, now KTTU) and KSEL-FM (93.7, now KLBB-FM) (both of which, ironically, are today sister stations to KJTV-TV).
 This provided the impetus to move KKBC to a taller location with greater power.

 New owners took over channel 34 and a taller tower was built at 98th and University Avenue.
 Local station KWGO-FM (now KQBR) rented a spot on the tower as it was going up.
 The improved KKBC-TV developed power of more than 4 megawatts.
 However, KSEL still had the lead, as it obtained a full-time ABC affiliation, while channel 34 affiliated with the Spanish International Network (by bicycled tapes) and changed calls to KMXN-TV.
 The station continued until sometime in 1973.
 Legend has it that the board of directors met at the station, assessed their shaky financial footing, and ordered the station shut down on the way out.
 The film on the air was interrupted, and the station signed off.
 The license was then returned to the Federal Communications Commission (FCC).